List of University Interscholastic League events: Advancement

-In odd-numbered years, marching bands in Conferences A, AA, AAA and AAAAA may advance from region to area, and in even-numbered years marching bands in Conferences AAAA and AAAAAA may advance.
+Any marching band from any conference may advance from region to area to state, with the exception of military bands.
 Any marching band that earns a Division I rating at the region competition qualifies to advance.
 In the event that less than two bands in a conference earn a Division I rating at the region competition, the judging panel will select two bands from that conference to advance.
 At the area competition, bands are ranked against the other bands in their own conferences and the top bands from each area advance to the state competition.
 The exact number bands that will advance from area to state is dependent on the number competing bands in each conference.

 Students who earn a Division I rating at the region Solo-Small Ensemble contest may advance to the Texas State Solo & Ensemble Contest.
 In almost all cases, a solo must have been performed by memory at the region competition to qualify for advancement, though some virtuosic instrumental solos have been identified that may be performed with music and still qualify to advance.
 Because the Music Theory competition is held only in conjunction with this state level event, advancement from the region level is not required to compete in Music Theory.

 There is no competition beyond the region level for Concert Performance, Sight Reading, or Medium Ensemble Performance.
 However, a state-level Wind Ensemble Festival is held each spring in which all participating wind ensembles (i.e., concert bands) must have earned a Division I rating in Concert Performance at the region competition.
 The Wind Ensemble Festival is an educational rather than a competitive event.